Seeking Wh(y)

 Why did my father leave?

-What does familial abandonment and trauma do to a young child?
-I'm confronting my mother after many decades of silence, and going to China to find my father.
-This documentary is about the process.
+What does familial abandonment and trauma do to a person?
+And how do we carry the pain from our childhoods into the rest of our lives?
+I'm confronting my mother after many decades of separation and silence, and I'm going to China to find my father.
+This documentary follows the process through a three-fold timeline of past, present, and future.

 The “Y” in Seeking Wh(y) represents the Y chromosome, the symbol of sons, and the question that has shaped my life: Why?